-- A 3% cap applies to the total administration fees, investment fees and indirect costs applied your Fund accounts with a balance of less than \$6,000.
+- A 3% cap applies to the total administration fees, investment fees and indirect costs applied your accounts in the Fund with a balance of less than \$6,000.
 The Fee Cap will refund fees in excess of 3% of the account balance at the end of each financial year or when a member leaves the Fund.
-These fees (including any performance related fees) are estimated based on information for the financial year ended 30 June 2019.
-Actual amounts may vary. - Represents estimated realised investment fees (including any performance related fees) for the financial year ended 30 June 2019.
+These fees (including any performance related fees) are estimated based on information for the financial year ended 30 June 2020.
+Actual amounts may vary. - Represents estimated realised investment fees (including any performance related fees) for the financial year ended 30 June 2020.
 Similar percentages are expected in the future.
-Actual amounts may vary. - Refer to section 10.3(b) of the Features of the Goldman Sachs & JBWere Superannuation Fund booklet for further details about performance related fees. - 4.
-Represents estimated realised operating costs for the financial year ended 30 June 2019.
+Actual amounts may vary. - 3.
+Refer to the section below for further details about performance related fees. - Represents estimated realised operating costs for the financial year ended 30 June 2020.
 Similar percentages are expected in the future.
 Actual amounts may vary. - 5.
-The Fund charges no advice fees, including those relating to all members investing in a particular MySuper product or investment option. - 6.
-Refer to section 10.3 of the Features of the Goldman Sachs & JBWere Superannuation Fund booklet for additional explanation in the section 'Fees and other Costs' for further details.
+The Fund charges no advice fees, including those relating to all members investing in a particular MySuper product or investment option. - Refer to section 10.3 of the Features of the Goldman Sachs & JBWere Superannuation Fund booklet in the section 'Fees and other Costs' for further details.